siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/nuget-source-config/usage.md

-Starting with the NuGet source configuration plug-in version 3, UrbanCode Deploy provides support for artifact retrieval from NuGet repositories in Nexus Repository Manager versions 2.14 to 3.3.1-01.
+Starting with the NuGet source configuration plug-in version 3, DevOps Deploy provides support for artifact retrieval from NuGet repositories in Nexus Repository Manager versions 2.14 to 3.3.1-01.
 While the server versions are fundamentally the same, the links to the repositories are different.

 The NuGet plug-in uses the NuGet REST API v2.
 For information about the API, see [NuGet API](https://docs.microsoft.com/en-us/nuget/api/overview).
 Specifying the correct NuGet URL is necessary for utilizing the REST API calls.
 For Nexus configuration, you will need to specify the full repository URL.
 Specifying the Nexus servers host name is insufficient because it is a repository manager and supports multiple repository types.
 However, if referencing a standalone NuGet server, then the host name is expected.